yossadh/yossadh.github.io/_drafts/2018-11-25-learn-python.md

 ### Learning points for scientists from coding:
 - Code documentation
   I often opened my old script files and took a few minutes to figure out what on earth I was doing.
-For scripts, code comments are often enough for documentation.
+For scripts, code comments are often enough for documentation ([here](https://realpython.com/python-comments-guide/) is a good commenting guide).
 But don't overcomment, e.g.:
   ```python
   # assign value to counter -> redundant comment
   counter = 0